CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 In this example, the first subtrees that are available have d,x,y,z indexes of 0,0,0,0 and 0,1,0,0.
 A subtree uri is this d,x,y,z tree location appended to the subtree default folder location or `availability/d/x/y/z`.
 These two subtree relative uri's would be `availability/0/0/0/0` and `availability/0/1/0/0`, respectively.
+From here, all other tree structure information can be found by jumping the bottom level of a subtree, and requesting more availability subtrees as needed.

 #### completeSubtreeLevels